2022 Medicare Plans Are Changing

 Medicare Part A and/or B (Original Medicare) covers some home care expenses.1 These include licensed medical care services such as:

 If you have Medicare Part C (Medicare Advantage) or a supplemental plan, check directly with your plan provider for information.

 For Medicare to pay for home care, you must meet certain eligibility requirements.
 These include:

 More Tips from the Pros: Read through this year's complete guide to enrolling in Medicare.
 Our experts break down everything you need to know to get started with Medicare.

 For the home health services they cover, Medicare coverage is quite complete.
 You will pay nothing out of pocket for covered home health care services.

-However, you may require durable medical equipment2 as part of your care.
+However, you may require durable medical equipment as part of your care.
 This includes, but is not limited to, such items as:

 Your doctor most likely works with Medicare-certified home health agencies regularly, so he or she may be able to make a recommendation.
-Alternately, you can search Medicare's website3 for certified agencies near you, along with their quality and patient survey ratings.
-Ask plenty of questions ensure the agency provides the type of care you need and that you feel comfortable with those who will care for you.
+Alternatively, you can search Medicare's website for certified agencies near you, along with their quality and patient survey ratings.
+Ask plenty of questions to ensure the agency provides the type of care you need and that you feel comfortable with those who will care for you.